Foster – book review

 Prophet Song, by Paul Lynch

 When I described the plot of this book to my hubby – about a country turned to anarchy, the tyranny of a government and brutality of the rebels –he said it could never happen in modern Ireland.
-This surprised me, as we were living in London during the troubles, had felt the bombings personally.
+This surprised me, as we had lived in London during the troubles, had felt the bombings personally.
 It wasn’t so long ago.
-And Hitler’s rise to power less a century ago illustrates how a modern country can turn on itself in a heartbeat of time.
+And Hitler’s rise to power less than a century ago illustrates how a modern country can turn on itself in a heartbeat of time.
 Why assume sectarian violence has gone away?
 And yet Ireland, today, seems such a peaceful place.
 Paul Lynch’s book imagines how, still, it could turn.
 Horribly, given the increasingly polarised state of the world, I found his scenario felt entirely possible.

 Continue reading “Prophet Song – book review”